annegentle/docs-how-to-contribute/docbook-to-rst/docbook-rst-conversion.rst

 Converting from Docbook to reST requires three steps:

-1. Clean up your Docbook
+1. Clean up your Docbook.

-2. Run the conversion script
+2. Convert your docs.

-3. Clean up your reST
+3. Clean up your reST.

 Clean up your Docbook
 ~~~~~~~~~~~~~~~~~~~~~